 Sylvia Cifuentes

 Sylvia Cifuentes is an interdisciplinary scholar who investigates the connections among Indigenous politics and global environmental challenges, including climate change, deforestation, and ‘Smart Earth’ technologies—with a geographical focus on Amazonia.
 She draws from critical geography, science and technology studies, and decolonial and Indigenous studies.
-Her teaching thus builds from global and intersectional perspectives when engaging with environmental justice, climate politics, or Indigenous and decolonial ecologies.
+Her teaching thus builds from global and intersectional perspectives in courses including Global Environmental Justice; Climate Humanities, Futures, and Activism; and Indigenous and Decolonial Ecologies.

 Areas of Expertise